YOUR WATER & WASTEWATER RATES

 The below documents explain current rates by service district:

 Alton Area Industrial Pretreatment Program

 Chicago Metro Water

-Illinois American Water - Rules and Regulations and Water Tariffs
+Illinois American Water Rules and Regulations, Water and Wastewater Tariffs

 Administrative Code Part 280 Rules Implementation Checklist